 Simply put, it’s the management of change within a group or organization.
-Regardless of the change management model a company has decided to use, the common denominator between all of them is people.
+Regardless of the Management of change model a company has decided to use, the common denominator between all of them is people.

-Successful change management requires frequent and clear communication between an organization and its people.
-Thus, an essential part of organizational change management is not only managing all the moving parts but also understanding how people process change.
+Successful Management of Change requires frequent and clear communication between an organization and its people.
+Thus, an essential part of organizational MOC is not only managing all the moving parts but also understanding how people process change.

-Change management and project management work hand in hand to minimize the ripple effects when change comes down the pipeline.
+Management of change and project management work hand in hand to minimize the ripple effects when change comes down the pipeline.
 Think of them as two sides of the same coin: the technical side and the people side.
-Project management handles the technical pieces during a change while change management focuses on people’s reactions to change.
+Project management handles the technical pieces during a change while MOC focuses on people’s reactions to change.

 Benefits of Change Management